 Alternatively, you can provide levy payer information at a transactional level (a levy payer who you dealt with multiple times during the period will have the same number of entries).

 To help you manage this process the department has developed an upload template that you can complete and submit as a CSV file.
 The upload template is available for Levies Online users only and you can download a copy of the template once you have logged in to Levies Online.

 Can I provide an upload file with a different file type format?

-only supports .csv file types.
+No, the upload function can only support a CSV file.
 Other file types are unable to be accepted by the system.

-Will I need to make changes to my software to provide this information?
+Will I need to make changes to my software?

-I don’t collect levy from anyone (I pay my own).
+I don’t collect levy from anyone, I pay my own levies.
 How does this impact me?

-Why can’t you collect this information from levy payers themselves?
+Why isn’t the information being collected from levy payers directly?